On the connection between uniqueness from samples and stability in Gabor phase retrieval: Preliminaries and main concepts

 where $p' \in [2,\infty]$ denotes the H{\"o}lder conjugate of $p$ and where we have equality as sets if $p = 2$.
 We observe that the above inclusion implies that $M^p(\R) \subset L^2(\R)$, for $p \in [1,2]$, such that the application of the Gabor transform to signals $f \in M^p(\R)$ is well-defined.

-As hinted at above, in \emph{sampled Gabor phase retrieval}, we ask questions about the recovery of signals $f \in M^p(\R)$ from the measurements $\mathcal{A}_\Lambda(f) := (\lvert \mathcal{G} f (x,\omega)\rvert)_{(x,\omega) \in \Lambda}$, where $\Lambda$ is a discrete subset of the time-frequency plane $\R^2$, and in \emph{(continuous) Gabor phase retrieval}, we ask questions about the recovery of signals $f \in M^p(\R)$ from the measurements $\mathcal{A}_\Omega(f)$, where $\Omega$ is an open subset of $\R^2$ or $\R^2$ itself.
-There are certain trivial ambiguities in Gabor phase retrieval such that one typically only seeks to recover $f$ up to a global phase factor.
-To define this, we may introduce the equivalence relation
+Next, we note that one cannot distinguish between $f$ and $\mathrm{e}^{\mathrm{i} \alpha} f$ on the basis of the magnitudes of the Gabor transform.
+As is usual in phase retrieval, we will therefore only seek to recover $f$ \emph{up to a global constant phase factor}.
+To formalize this, we introduce the equivalence relation